So You Think You Can Dance Australia season 2

-Season two of So You Think You Can Dance Australia, the Australian version of the American reality dance-off series So You Think You Can Dance, is hosted by former Rogue Traders vocalist and solo artist Natalie Bassingthwaighte, with Jason Coleman, Matt Lee and Bonnie Lythgoe acting as the judges.
+Season two of So You Think You Can Dance Australia, the Australian version of the American reality dance-off series So You Think You Can Dance, was hosted by former Rogue Traders vocalist and solo artist Natalie Bassingthwaighte, with Jason Coleman, Matt Lee and Bonnie Lythgoe acting as the judges.
 It premiered on 1 February 2009.
 Talia Fowler was announced as the winner on 26 April 2009.

-Overview
+Auditions

 Auditions for the second season were held between September and November 2008 in Perth, Brisbane, Melbourne, Adelaide and Sydney.
-Judges hope that season 2 will see more industry dancers auditioning after the favourable response to the first season of the show.
+Judges hope that season 2 will see more contestants auditioning after the favourable response to the first season of the show.

+Sydney Round

 Nigel Lythgoe will make an appearance in this season as a guest judge.
 He only appeared in the Top 100 week of the auditions.
-Also, neither Nigel Lythgoe or Bonnie Lythgoe sat next to each other during that stage of auditions due to their divorce in 2007.
+Also, neither Nigel Lythgoe or Bonnie Lythgoe sat next to each other during that stage of auditions due to their divorce in 2007, Wade Robson choreographed their routine during the jazz routine and Season 1 contestants: Jack and Kate were choreographing Pop-Jazz, while Rhys and Demi were choreographing Hip-Hop.